Mount Ararat: Geology

 Mount Ararat is a polygenic, compound stratovolcano.
 Covering an area of 1100 km2, it is the largest volcanic edifice within the region.
 Along its northwest–southeast trending long axis, Mount Ararat is about 45 km long and is about 30 km long along its short axis.
 It consists of about 1150 km3 of dacitic and rhyolitic pyroclastic debris and dacitic, rhyolitic, and basaltic lavas.

 Mount Ararat consists of two distinct volcanic cones, Greater Ararat and Lesser Ararat (Little Ararat).
 The western volcanic cone, Greater Ararat, is a steep-sided volcanic cone that is larger and higher than the eastern volcanic cone.
 Greater Ararat is about 25 km wide at the base and rises about 3 km above the adjacent floors of the Iğdir and Doğubeyazıt basins.
 The eastern volcanic cone, Lesser Ararat, is 3896 m high and 15 km across.
 These volcanic cones, which lie 13 km apart, are separated by a wide north–south-trending crack.
 This crack is the surface expression of an extensional fault.
 Numerous parasitic cones and lava domes have been built by flank eruptions along this fault and on the flanks of both of the main volcanic cones.

 Mount Ararat lies within a complex, sinistral pull-apart basin that originally was a single, continuous depression.
 The growth of Mount Ararat partitioned this depression into two smaller basins, the Iğdir and Doğubeyazıt basins.
 This pull-apart basin is the result of strike-slip movement along two en-echelon fault segments, the Doğubeyazıt–Gürbulak and Iğdir Faults, of a sinistral strike–slip fault system.
-Tension between these faults not only formed the original pull-apart basin, but created a system of faults, exhibiting a horsetail splay pattern, that control the position of the principal volcanic eruption centers of Mount Ararat and associated linear belt of parasitic volcanic cones.
+Tension between these faults not only formed the original pull-apart basin, but created a system of faults, exhibiting a horsetail splay pattern, that control the position of the principal volcanic eruption centers of Mount Ararat and the associated linear belt of parasitic volcanic cones.
 The strike-slip fault system within which Mount Ararat is located is the result of north–south convergence and tectonic compression between the Arabian Platform and Laurasia that continued after the Tethys Ocean closed during the Eocene epoch along the Bitlis–Zagros suture.